hiero-ledger/hiero-docs/tutorials/hello-world/create-fund-account.md

 ## Why you need to create and fund an account

 Hedera is a distributed ledger technology (DLT).
 To interact with it, you will need to send transactions to the network, which will then process them and add them to the ledger if they are deemed to be valid.
 On most web services (web2), you need to authenticate using usernames and passwords to operate your account.
 On DLTs such as Hedera, it is similar, except that you will need to use cryptographic keys instead of passwords to operate your account.
-One key difference is that unlike web2, each interaction needs to be paid for using the native currency of the DLT, which is similar to microtransactions.
-On Hedera, this currency is HBAR.&#x20;
+One key difference is that unlike web2, each interaction needs to be paid for using the native currency of the DLT, which is similar to micro-transactions.
+On Hedera, this currency is HBAR.

 ### What you will accomplish